 - Talk to your sales people.
 What questions do they routinely answer during their meetings with clients?

-- Talk to your customer service staff, what questions do customers come back with after they become clients?
+- Talk to your customer service staff.
+What persuades people to become clients?

 When you are answering questions your customers and prospects want answers to, make sure you are useful and give them enough information to go on.
 Don’t be so vague that you aren’t saying anything at all.
-Many companies are afraid to give away too much information about what they do and how they do it.
-I would venture to say that is almost impossible.
-Obviously, you don’t reveal confidential financial data or what not, but short of that, don’t be afraid to share the deals of how to do what you do.
+Many companies are afraid to give away too much information about what they do, and how they do it.
+However, that’s almost impossible.
+Obviously, you don’t reveal confidential data, but don’t be afraid to give insights into how you do what you do.

-People really, really, really, don’t like to be teased.
+The other thing that’s worth noting is that people really don’t like to be teased.
 When they click on the link to your blog or web page, they want actual information.
-They do not want to click on the link and read a paragraph or two only to find out that you aren’t offering them anything yet.
-We’re all familiar with this method online, the teaser followed by just enough to keep you on the line but never really helpful information.
+They do not want to click on the link and read a paragraph or two only to find out that you aren’t offering anything.
+We’re all familiar with this method: the teaser, followed by just enough to keep you on the line, but never really helpful information.
 Don’t be that company.

 Accurate case studies are powerful tools when done correctly.
 They are an opportunity for you to highlight your product or service and how it impacted your client.
 The format usually goes something like this:

-- Client’s challenge- Summary of why the client came to you and the problem they needed you to solve
+- Challenge: Summary of why the client came to you and the problem they needed you to solve

-- How you addressed it- Explain your solution to the problem and the steps you took to implement it.
+- Method: Explain your solution to the problem and the steps you took to implement it.
 Include a timeframe if possible.

-- The results for your client- Include details and statistics whenever possible, describe how what you did was successful.
+- Results: Include details and statistics whenever possible, describe how what you did was successful.

-- A call to action for the person reading the case study- Provide the reader with a way to contact you and some kind of action to take while they are excited about what they just read.
+- Call to action: Provide the reader with a way to contact you and some kind of action to take while they are excited about what they just read.